Kozo K-27 Boiler

 10, 2023.

-Boring on the lathe with the faceplate
+Boring on the lathe with

 didn't work out since the swing of the lathe needed to be about an inch